-The available memory locations can be selected in this dialog.

-Choose a memory location containing a Custom Picture Mode setting.
+Color Configuration Wizard Name Preset Select the memory location to store the new settings in.
+Current settings in the location chosen will be The available memory locations can be selected in this dialog.
+Memory location: Custom 1 Name: Euroscale v2 Custom 2 Name: PROGRAMMABLE2 Choose a memory location containing a Custom Picture Mode setting.
 The settings for the selected location in this dialog will be overwritten in the next stage, so choose a Custom Picture Mode that is not currently needed.

-The Custom Picture mode will be created in the Picture Mode that was selected when the wizard was started.
+Custom 3 Name: PROGRAMMABLE3 Custom 4 Name: PROGRAMMABLE4 Custom 5 Name: PROGRAMMABLE5 A name for the new custom Picture Mode setting can be entered and will be used to identify the new setting on the On Screen Display (OSD) and Picture Mode list.
+The Custom Picture mode will be created in the Picture Mode that was selected when the wizard was started. < Back Next > Cancel